 Austria sits in Central Europe with 60% of its land being mountainous and forming part of the European Alps.
 Austria's capital is Vienna the western civilization epicenter in classical music.
 Austria shares borders with Switzerland, Liechtenstein, Germany, the Czech Republic, the Slovak Republic, Hungary, Slovenia, and Italy.
 Around a 70% of Austria is covered by the central and west Alpine Region.
 A part of Austria's Alps extends on into Switzerland.

-Austria can be divided into five geographic sections with respective area shares:
+Austria has five geographic sections with respective area shares:

 The position of Austria has given the location with a transit character of cultures throughout the history.
 Major trade routes pass through Austria connecting the most important European economic centers and cultural hubs.
 The most densely populated areas are in the foothills of the Alps and the Carpathians, the Vienna Basin and the Austrian part of the Pannonian Plain in the east.
 Mostly accessible areas are suitable for running the trade and cultivate the land.
 The region quickly grew in importance over the centuries and in modern times facilitated the concentration of power to control the significant pathways with the establishment of the Austro-Hungarian Empire or Monarchy.

 Such critical pathways were and still are, the rivers.
 The Danube (Donau) is the biggest river in Austria and is the second longest river in Europe.
 The Danube has shaped a large valley on the north that runs across from West to East.
 The Danube gets the flows from the mountainous area here.
 Smaller rivers are the Tyrolian Inn, the Salzach in Salzburg, and the Enns in Upper Austria.
 North of the Danube River, there are forested hills and lower mountains up to the Austrian border with the Czech Republic.